eBay/tsv-utils/docs/Performance.md

 Specialty toolkit times have been anonymized in the tables below.
 The intent of this study is to gauge performance of the D tools, not create a shootout between toolkits.
 However, the specific tools and command lines are given, enabling tests to be reproduced.
 (The csv-to-tsv times are shown, see [CSV to TSV conversion](#csv-to-tsv-conversion) for rationale.)
 See [Other toolkits](OtherToolkits.md) for links to the tools, and [Details](#details) for version info, compilers, and test file details.
 Python tools were not benchmarked, this would be a useful addition.
 Tools that run in in-memory environments like R were excluded.

-Two specific considerations to keep in mind when comparing individual tools:
-* Tools accepting CSV data need to handle escape characters.
-This is computationally more expensive than a strict delimited format like TSV.
-Even when tools have a "TSV mode", supporting CSV as well makes optimizing the TSV case challenging.
-* Handling arbitrary expression trees (ala `Awk`) is more computation complex than the handling a single conjunctive or disjunctive expression list as `tsv-filter` does.

 The worst performers were the Unix tools shipped with the Mac (`cut`, etc).
 It's worth installing the GNU coreutils package if you use command line tools on the Mac.
 (MacPorts and Homebrew can install these tools.)

+Specific considerations to keep in mind when comparing individual tools:
+* Tools accepting CSV data must handle escape characters.
+This is computationally more expensive than a strict delimited format like TSV.
+Supporting both CSV and TSV makes optimizing the TSV case challenging.
+* Some CSV implementations support embedded newlines, others do not.
+Embedded newline support is more challenging because highly optimized "readline" routines cannot be used to find record boundaries.
+* Handling arbitrary expression trees (ala `Awk`) is more computationally complex than the handling a single conjunctive or disjunctive expression list as `tsv-filter` does.
+* Some tools use multi-threading, others do not.
+(The D tools do not.)
+This is a design tradeoff.
+Running multiple threads can improve run-times of individual tools.
+However, this may reduce overall throughput when several tools are chained in a command pipeline.

 ### Top four in each benchmark